woodpecker-ci/infrastructure/README.md

 Is done through Woodpecker-CI itself using the [woodpecker ansible plugin](https://codeberg.org/woodpecker-plugins/ansible).

-On the `main` branch the "deployment" approach is used, which means that run on the branch don't "apply" changes but one must manually click the "deploy" button of these runs to initiate the deployment.
+On the `main` branch the "deployment" approach is used.
+This means that every run on the main branch will automatically check the changes and you can apply them by clicking the "deploy" button in the Woodpecker-CI UI.

 ## Local apply